Yjuhu/combis-interview/README.md

 - Admin Panel: Visit /admin to manually manage devices.
 Log in using the superuser credentials created during setup.

 - Changing mock device data for testing purposes in view.py file of comapp directory.
-Change the data by finding mock_devices method and changing values.
+Change the data by finding mock_devices method and change values to your needs.

 ## Default Credentials for Admin Panel
 - Username: admin